Good Hotel Guide Review

 all year except 2–3 weeks Jan.

-lift to all floors, bar, lounge, conservatory, garden room, restaurant, in-room TV (Freeview), wedding facilities, 28-acre grounds (nature trail, walled garden, woodland), parking, electric car charging points, hotel fully wheelchair accessible.
+lift, bar, lounge, conservatory, garden room, restaurant, in-room TV (Freeview), wedding facilities, 28-acre grounds (nature trail, walled garden, woodland), electric car charging points, hotel fully wheelchair accessible.

 in public areas.

 all ages welcomed, children's menu.

 allowed in most bedrooms (no charge), not in public rooms.